kirtangajjar/handbook/handbook/getting-started/setting-up.md

 hub fork  # Assuming you're in easyengine directory
 ```

+3. Make the changes you want and commit them to seperate branch

+4. Push the branch to your repo(use `git remote -v` to checkout your remotes)

+5. Submit pull request to the command either by using github UI or with `hub` command

 ## Steps for working on existing commands

 1. Follow steps in [Setup EasyEngine repo](#Setup-EasyEngine-repo)